koldaman/MMM-MQTTExt/README.md

 # MMM-MQTTExt

-Extension of MMM-MQTT with some enhancements.
+Extension of [MMM-MQTT](https://github.com/ottopaulsen/MMM-MQTT) with some enhancements.
+Used for [MagicMirror](https://github.com/MichMich/MagicMirror/).

 New attributes introduced:
 - jsonkey1